Angelo Santangelo's Ancestors

 Vincenzo Quartararo was baptized on July 10, 1567, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Bartolo Quartararo and his wife Antonella Geremia.
 (Mouse over and click on his Latin church baptism record image upper right to enlarge in a new window or tab.)
 He is also the younger half-brother to ancestor Leonardo Quartararo.

-Ten St. Vito’s baptism records have been found for the children of Vincenzo and Angela Quartararo as follows — Bartolo Pietro on July 18, 1592, was named after his paternal grandfather; Vito on October 16, 1594; Francesco on September 18, 1597; Giuseppe as Joseppi Antonio on January 21, 1600; Beninnuta Margarita on January 4, 1604; twins Calogero and Filippo Marco, who was named after his maternal grandfather, were both baptized on April 24, 1609; ancestor Francesca; Anna Margarita on June 12, 1614; and Maria, who was baptized on December 21, 1615.
+Thirteen St. Vito’s baptism records have been found for the children of Vincenzo and Angela Quartararo as follows — Bartolo Pietro on July 18, 1592, was named after his paternal grandfather, and married Beatrice Leo on July 15, 1614; ancestor Vito was born before his twin brother Simon Calogero, and they were baptized on October 16, 1594; Francesco on September 18, 1597; Giuseppe was baptized as Joseppi Antonio on January 21, 1600; Stefano was baptized with a middle name that looks like Nunzio on December 27, 1602; Benvenuta Margarita on January 4, 1604; Salvatore was baptized as Salvatuio Joseppi on April 1, 1606; another set of twins Calogero and Filippo Marco, who was named after his maternal grandfather, were both baptized on April 24, 1609; ancestor Francesca; Anna Margarita was baptized on June 12, 1614; and Maria, who was baptized on December 21, 1615.

 A little more than two years after her last child was baptized, Angela died.
 She was buried in the Carmeli convent cemetery in Sciacca on March 15, 1618.
 Her St. Vito burial record lists her as Anjila wife of Vinc’zo Quarttararo, no age given.
 (Mouse over and click on her Latin church burial record image lower left to enlarge in a new window or tab.)
 Almost 4 years later, on December 27th and 31st of 1621 and January 1st of the next year, church banns were read for Vincenzo to marry Joanna Termini.
 A week later on January 9, 1622, 54 year-old Vincenzo of the St. Vito parish and Joanna were married in the St. Michele church in Sciacca.
-Baptism records for children of Vincenzo and Joanna Quartararo have not been found.
+Only one St. Vito baptism record for the children of Vincenzo and Joanna Quartararo has been found — Gerlandio was born and baptized on February 26, 1624.

 ~<^>~

 Sometime prior to 1565, he married a woman named Angela, but a Sciacca church marriage record or contract can not be found for them.
-They lived in the mother church parish of Sciacca and had at least six children baptized there as follows — Vincenzo was baptized as Vinc’o Joseppi on September 24, 1565; Nardulla Francischella on May 1, 1567; ancestor Giuseppe; Geronimo Vincenzo on February 4, 1572, was the first to have his mother’s name listed on the baptism record; Francisca on June 18, 1573; and Geromino Bastiano on July 21, 1576.
+They lived in the mother church parish of Sciacca and had at least six children baptized there as follows — Vincenzo was baptized as Vinc’o Joseppi on September 24, 1565; Nardulla or Narduzza Francischella on May 1, 1567; ancestor Giuseppe; Geronimo Vincenzo on February 4, 1572, was the first to have his mother’s name listed on the baptism record; Francisca was baptized on June 18, 1573; and Geromino Bastiano, who was baptized on July 21, 1576.
 They probably had more children prior to the ones listed here, but Sciacca baptism records could not be found for them.

-It is documented that Gaspare and possibly Angela were deceased when their son, ancestor Giuseppe was married on February 21, 1610, but when they died is not known.
+It is documented that Gaspare and Angela were deceased when their son, ancestor Giuseppe was married on February 21, 1610, but when they died is not known.
+Sciacca burial records do not begin until 1606, and neither of them are listed in all three church records, so they probably died sometime prior to 1606.
 Unfortunately, at this time, nothing else is known about them.

 ~< Back to Chart >~

-Calogero Bruno and his wife Costanza Mazacca’s ancestries are unknown, but they lived and raised a family in the mother church parish of Sciacca, Agrigento, Sicilia, Italy.
-On January 29, 1576, Sciacca notary Giacomo Janchino filed a notarial marriage contract between Calogero and Costanza, but she is called Costantina on their children’s baptism and marriage records.
-(Mouse over and click on their marriage contract entry image right to enlarge in a new window or tab.)
-They probably married just prior to or soon after the marriage contract was filed.
+On January 29, 1576, Sciacca notary Giacomo Janchino filed a notarial marriage contract between 31 year-old Calogero and Costanza Mazacca.
+(Mouse over and click on their marriage contract entry image upper left to enlarge in a new window or tab.)
+Her ancestry is unknown, but she is called Costantina on all of the church records.
+Calogero and Costantina Mazacca probably married just prior to or soon after the marriage contract was filed.

-Only five mother church baptism records have been found for the children of Calogero and Costantina Bruno as follows — Antonino Vincenzo was baptized on November 12, 1576; Margarita Angila on November 2, 1579; Battisto Bernardo on December 23, 1582; Gregorio on March 12, 1584; and ancestor Vita.
+Only six Sciacca baptism records have been found for the children of Calogero and Costantina Bruno.
+The first five in the mother church parish and the last in the St. Vito parish as follows — Antonino Vincenzo was baptized on November 12, 1576; Margarita Angila on November 2, 1579; Battisto Bernardo on December 23, 1582; Gregorio on March 12, 1584; ancestor Vita; and Francisco Battista on August 3, 1609, the only one baptized in the St. Vito parish.

 ~<^>~